Skip to main content

 Overview

-The 0G Chain staking system enables OG token holders to participate in network consensus and earn rewards through two primary mechanisms:
+The 0G Chain staking system enables 0G token holders to participate in network consensus and earn rewards through two primary mechanisms:

 1. Becoming a Validator: Run infrastructure to validate transactions and produce blocks